Healthcare Fraud Defense & Anti-Kickback Statute Defense

 Federal healthcare fraud investigations are multi-agency operations that can take years to complete.
 DOJ’s Fraud Section Healthcare Fraud Unit leads prosecutions at the national level, working alongside U.S. Attorney’s Offices, the FBI, HHS-OIG, IRS Criminal Investigation, and CMS Program Integrity.

 Once an investigation is open, federal agents build the case through grand jury subpoenas for billing records and clinical documentation, search warrants, patient and employee interviews, financial analysis of bank records and compensation arrangements, and electronic evidence including emails, text messages, and EHR metadata.
+For laboratory cases, agents trace marketing services agreements and referral patterns.
+For pharmacy cases, agents analyze wholesaler purchase records against prescription volume.
+For digital health platform cases, agents subpoena source code, algorithm design documents, and internal product communications.
+The government also recruits cooperating witnesses who provide testimony and help prosecutors reconstruct the scheme from the inside.

 Scott Armstrong and Drew Bradylyons built these cases as senior prosecutors in DOJ’s Fraud Section using every one of these tools.
 They now use that experience to identify the government’s investigative strategy early and mount an effective defense before charges are filed.